THE TRUE EVIDENCE

 41: Then they that gladly received his word were baptized: and the same day there were added unto them about three thousand souls.

-A fact remains that Acts 1:8 and Luke 24:49 have been stretched to extremes to indicate that a Holy Spirit baptized believer is different from a born again believer because only the former has received power to do service for God, to overcome sins, to perform miracles, and etc.
+In its misuse, Acts 1:8 and Luke 24:49 have been stretched to extremes to accommodate that a Holy Spirit baptized believer is different from a born again believer; because only the former has received power to do service for God, to overcome sins, to perform miracles, and etc.

 Identification: Word, Spirit, Life